 - If there ARE database updates, you have two quick actions to perform.

 - You will be on the patch page at this point.
-This page lists all SimpleInvoices patches; both applied and unapplied.
+This page lists all SimpleInvoices patches that need to be applied.
 Scroll down the list to see what unapplied patches are pending.
 They are at the bottom of the list.
-Scroll back to the top of the list and select the button to apply the patches.
+Select the button to apply the patches.